tpowa/Archboot/README.md

 All information on Archboot is located [here](https://archboot.com).

-The corresponding files are licensed under the GNU General Public License, version 2 as per the included LICENSE file.
+The corresponding files are licensed under the GNU General Public License, version 3 or later as per the included LICENSE file.

 &#169; 2006 - 2023 | Tobias Powalowski | Arch Linux Developer [tpowa](mailto:<tpowa@archlinux.org>)